 - Ragtag Bunch of Misfits: The Soldier and the Alchemist have worked together before, but the four of them are still a random assortment of warriors with widely different motivations, abilities, and personalities.

 - The Stations of the Canon: Several characters retain defining features from their canonical counterparts, either regarding their backstory or ongoing relationships.
-The Archer is an atoner seeking to find peace after thinking he killed his brother, The Viking and Shieldmaiden are a father-daughter team, The Alchemist, Soldier, and Reaper all have personal history with each other, etc.The Gunslinger: You seem awfully familiar.
+The Archer is an atoner seeking to find peace after thinking he killed his brother, The Viking and Shieldmaiden are a father-daughter team, The Countess is hunting The Renegade for desertion, The Alchemist, Soldier, and Reaper all have personal history with each other, etc.The Gunslinger: You seem awfully familiar.
 You sure we haven't met before?